+Check all that apply.
 Use this brief questionnaire and checklist to determine if you might be at risk for sleep apnea.

 Our doctors feel so strongly that knowledge and action can improve and save lives that they are offering a no-cost individual 30 minute consultation on sleep breathing disorders.
 Whether it’s loud snoring or other sleep apnea symptoms, make sure you are not at risk for this very treatable, potentially life threatening condition.
 Learn more about sleep apnea and get all of your questions answered.
 We have a limited number of consultation times available, so schedule yours as soon as possible.

 Dr. George Zureikat, MD

 If during your consultation it is suspected that you may suffer from sleep apnea, we will assist you in ordering a convenient and accurate home sleep test designed to assist in the diagnosis of sleep-disordered breathing.
 In the comfort of your own bed, you’ll wear the testing device while sleeping.
 A Board Certified Sleep Physician will interpret the data and we will contact you to discuss your results.

 There are various methods of treating sleep apnea.
 One of the following options may be the right solution for you.